aws/amazon-vpc-cni-k8s/README.md

 By default, pods share the same subnet and security groups as the worker node's primary interface\.
 Setting this variable to `true` causes `ipamd` to use the security groups and VPC subnet in a worker node's `ENIConfig` for elastic network interface allocation\.
-You must create an `ENIConfig` custom resource for each subnet that your pods will reside in, and then annotate or label each worker node to use a specific `ENIConfig` (multiple worker nodes can be annotated or labelled with the same `ENIConfig`).
-Worker nodes can only be annotated with a single `ENIConfig` at a time, and the subnet in the `ENIConfig` must belong to the same Availability Zone that the worker node resides in.
+You must create an `ENIConfig` custom resource for each subnet that your pods will reside in, and then annotate or label each worker node to use a specific `ENIConfig`.
+Multiple worker nodes can be annotated or labelled with the same `ENIConfig`, but each Worker node can be annotated with a single `ENIConfig` at a time.
+Further, the subnet in the `ENIConfig` must belong to the same Availability Zone that the worker node resides in.
 For more information, see [*CNI Custom Networking*](https://docs.aws.amazon.com/eks/latest/userguide/cni-custom-network.html) in the Amazon EKS User Guide.